DedoGospod/dotfiles-master/README.md

 stow kitty

-Repeat for Other Programs
-Repeat the stow command for other programs as needed.
+Repeat for Other Programs: Repeat the stow command for other programs as needed.
 For example:

 stow nvim
 stow zsh